You're all set!

 Home Blog Tenant Security Deposit Back from Your Landlord

-How to Get Your Security Deposit Back from Your Landlord
+How to get your Security Deposit Back from your Landlord in 2025

 Now that you’ve found a new place to move to, there is plenty to be done before you actually shift into your new home.
 It’s an exciting time, you start planning everything from your finances to packers and movers and even the griha pravesh.
 But first, you need to break the news to your landlord, how do you tell them you won’t be staying there anymore?
 Will they take it well, or will they raise hell?